WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 <Role Ability List>
 ```

 Win Condition: A comma separated list of target types.
-The team wins when all remaining players are either nonaligned or match one or more of the targets.
+The team wins when all remaining players match one or more of the targets.

 Teams use the same general format as roles.
 Some trigger types are not compatible with teams.